overlookmotel/got-resume/README.md

 Use `npm test` to run the tests.
 Use `npm run cover` to check coverage.

-No tests yet but seems to work fine!
+Few tests so far but seems to work fine!

 ## Changelog